ryanq47/ryanq47.github.io/_posts/Ultimate NCL Tool Guide.md

 Layout:
 Each tool has a table, with links to relevant resources, and of course the tool itself.
 I imagine this guide will be pretty long, so CTRL + F to search for the tool you need. <br>

 Last but not least, this is a living document, parts of this guide will change as I come across new tools and resources, so please check in often for any changes!
-Happy reading! <br><br>
+Happy reading! <br>
+(Register for NCL here)[https://cyberskyline.com/events/ncl]<br><br>

 ~ryanq47

 ## Password Cracking